What are you doing for Easter?? We are going to have an Easter Egg hunt with our dogs! No joke.

 The egg hunt was a success!🥚 You can watch Hocus Pocus and her best bud, Annie, in action here:

-Note: Our dog (Hocus) is the one without a collar.
+Note: Our dog (Hocus Pocus) is the canine without a collar (for safety).
 The other dog (black German Shepard) is our neighbor’s dog, Annie, a very sweet girl.
 They are best buds.
+In this video, we are at our neighbor’s backyard.

 - Boil the eggs, then make sure they are cooled to room temperature before you hide them in the yard.
 (Don’t dye the eggs.)